 Your Business Projections

-Even if your financial situation is sound, that doesn’t mean you should run off and get a business license just yet.
+Even if your financial situation is sound, that doesn’t mean you should run off and get a business license in PA just yet.
 Instead, you need to assess your business’s potential expenses and profits.
 Consider the various costs, such as supplies, utilities, equipment, software, marketing, licensing, and anything else you’ll need to cover.
 You need to understand these costs in detail.
 That way, you can create a realistic budget.

 It also helps to learn which expenses are deductible.
 Certain costs can lower your tax liability, so research what may fall in that category so that you can plan accordingly.